cplmakerlab/cplmakerlab.github.io/_slidedecks/learning-to-code-in-chicago.md

       * Larger companies tend to develop their internal software applications using C\# or Java and their Web applications using PHP.

-      * Programs for data analytics typically use R and MATLAB.
+      * Data analytics typically use R and MATLAB.

-      * Embedded devices, such as those in the automotive and healthcare industries, run software written in C, C++, or Rust.
+      * Embedded devices, used in automotive and healthcare industries, use C, C++, or Rust.

       * Applications that run on the cloud use Go or Scala.&nbsp;&nbsp;